-Even still, he averaged 4.5 yards per carry and logged a couple 100+ rushing yard games during the six games he actually finished last year.
+Even still, he averaged 4.5 yards per carry and logged a couple 100-plus rushing-yard games during the six games he actually finished last year.

-For the first three weeks of the season, Foster received fewer than 20 carries each week and didn’t breach 100 total yards in any of those games.
-Let’s consider that his preseason.
+For the first three weeks of the season, Foster received fewer than 20 carries each week and didn’t surpass 100 total yards in any of those games.
+I consider that his preseason.

-For Weeks 4-6, Foster received 20+ carries and put up 100+ total yards each game, including a 171 total-yard effort against Seattle.
+For Weeks 4-6, Foster received 20-plus carries and put up 100-plus total yards each game, including a 171-total-yard effort against Seattle.

 Just when Foster thought he was out of the injury game, his back pulls him right back in.

 Foster had microscopic lumbar discectomy on November 13 and wasn’t cleared to get back to work until March 16.